CRM Software for Economic Development Organizations

 Wildcards

-You can use the * (asterisk) wildcard character to substitute for any combination of characters at the end of a term in your keyword or agency search string, letting you search for variations of a particular word without searching for each variation separately.
+Asterisk (*) The search profiles may include the * (asterisk) wildcard character to substitute for any combination of characters at the end of a term in your keyword or agency search string, letting you search for variations of a particular word without searching for each variation separately.
 For example, the search term "extinguish*" would match on extinguish, extinguishing, extinguisher, and so on.

 Note: You may see the * or ? wildcard at the end of any keyword that has at least 3 characters or more.
 You cannot, however, use a wildcard in front of or in the middle of a word.